microsoft/prose/dsl-samples/tutorial/Readme.md

 2. The completed code for this part of the tutorial can be found in the folder "part1d-complete".

-## Part 2a: Supporting regular expressions.
+## Part 2a: Supporting regular expressions

 1. Go to the folder "part2a".
 The new version of our DSL contains the operator RelPos, which uses regular expressions to find positions in the input string.